Copyright © 2014 by SUNY Oneonta

 SUNY Oneonta Scholarships:

-Chalmers Means Scholarship – Awarded to graduate students employed as classroom teachers, enrolled in full or part time study in the Literacy MS. Ed. program.
-The Director of Graduate Studies chooses the students for this $600 award.
+Chalmers Means Scholarship – Awarded to a graduate student employed as classroom teacher, enrolled in full or part time study in the Literacy MS. Ed. program.
+The Director of Graduate Studies chooses the student for this $600 award.
+Deadline: June 1 - Fall only.
 The scholarship is renewable annually.
 Chalmers Means Scholarship Application

-O’Connor Foundation Scholarship – Awarded to matriculated graduate students who are currently enrolled in any of the Education programs.
-First preference is given to students who reside in Delaware County, NY with second preference given to those from contiguously surrounding counties.
-For year 2013-2014 it is being funded at $25,000 and can be awarded to either full or part-time students.
+O’Connor Foundation Scholarship – Awarded to matriculated graduate students who are currently enrolled in any of the Education programs who are currently teaching in Delaware County, NY schools.
+For year 2014-2015 it is being funded at $25,000 and can be awarded to either full or part-time students.
 The Director of Graduate Studies will award these scholarships.
+Deadlines: Fall: June 1 and Spring: November 1.
 O’Connor Foundation Scholarship Application

 The Alphonse Belmont ’61 Scholarship – Awarded to graduate students enrolled in the MS. Ed.
 School Counselor Program or who are enrolled in the Certificate of Advanced Study in School Counseling or its equivalent.
 The intent is to benefit students planning a career in guidance counseling and can be awarded to either full or part-time students.
 The Educational Psychology and Counseling department chooses the students for this $600 award.